Turkish court halts Khashoggi trial, transfers it to S.Arabia | Law-Order

 - Turkey

-A Turkish court decided on Thursday to halt the trial of Saudi suspects over the killing of journalist Jamal Khashoggi and transfer it to Saudi Arabia, a ruling that drew condemnation from rights groups and comes as Ankara mends ties with Riyadh.
+A Turkish court on Thursday halted the trial of Saudi suspects over the killing of journalist Jamal Khashoggi and transferred it to Saudi Arabia, a ruling that drew condemnation from rights groups and comes as Ankara mends ties with Riyadh.
 The decision was expected after the prosecutor called last week for the trial in absentia of 26 Saudi suspects to be transferred from Istanbul to Riyadh.
-The justice minister later endorsed the request.
+The justice minister later endorsed the request, which was initially sought by Riyadh.

 Khashoggi's killing at the Saudi consulate in Istanbul four years ago raised a global outcry and put pressure on Saudi Arabia's de facto ruler Crown Prince Mohammed bin Salman.
 Turkish officials said they believe Khashoggi, a prominent critic of the crown prince, was killed and his body dismembered in an operation that President Tayyip Erdogan said had been ordered at the "highest levels" of the Saudi government.

-The judge's ruling marks a turnaround in the trial that began in 2020.
-"Making the decision to halt (the trial) is against the law... because the acquittal ruling about the defendants in Saudi Arabia has been finalized," said Gokmen Baspinar, a lawyer representing Hatice Cengiz, the murdered journalist's fiancée.
+"DISGRACE" Proceedings in the case, which received widespread support from officials when it was launched, had slowed in later hearings.

+The court had refused to add a U.S. intelligence report to the file, while also requesting information from Riyadh to avoid duplicating punishment.
+Gokmen Baspinar, a lawyer for Cengiz, said on Thursday the decision to transfer the case to Saudi Arabia was against the law, adding that it meant handing over Turkey's sovereignty.

-"The fact that the trial is being transferred to a country where there is no justice is an example of irresponsibility against the Turkish people," he said.
+"The fact that the trial is being transferred to a country where there is no justice is an example of irresponsibility against the Turkish people," Baspinar told the court.
 The Saudi government media office did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)